Steam and water analysis system: Sample conditioning system

-Sample conditioning system in some countries is also called sampling system, Wet Panel or Wet Rack.
+Sample conditioning systems are also called sampling systems, Wet Panels or Wet Racks.
 This is intended to house various components for sample conditioning.
 This may be an open rack or a closed enclosure with a corridor in between.
 The system contains sample conditioning equipment and a grab sampling sink.
-In this system stage, sample is first cooled in Sample Coolers, depressurized in Pressure Regulator and then fed to various analyzers while the flow characteristics is kept constant by means of Back Pressure Regulator.
+In this system stage, a sample is first cooled in Sample Coolers, depressurized in Pressure Regulator and then fed to various analyzers while the flow characteristics is kept constant by means of Back Pressure Regulator.

-The need to condition the sample exists, because the sensors used for online analysis are not able to handle the water/steam sample at high temperatures or pressures.
+The need to condition the sample exists because the sensors used for online analysis are not able to handle the water/steam sample at high temperatures or pressures.
 To maintain a common reference of analysis, the sample analysis should be done at 25 °C. However, due to temperature compensation logic being available in most of the analyzers today, it is a practice to cool the sample to 25–40 °C. with the help of a well engineered sample conditioning system and then feed the conditioned sample to the analyzers.

 However, if an uncompensated sample is to be analyzed, it becomes essential to cool the sample to 25 °C +/- 1 °C. This can be achieved by two-stage cooling.
 In the first stage cooling (also known as 'primary cooling'), the sample is cooled by using available cooling water.
 In most of the countries, cooling water is available in the range of 30–32 °C. This cooling water can cool the sample unto 35 °C(considering an approach temperature of 3 to 5 °C).
 A sample cooler is used to achieve this.
 Sample cooler is a heat exchanger specially designed for SWAS applications.
 Preferred sample cooler for primary cooling is a double helix coil in shell type design providing contraflow heat exchange.

 The remaining part of cooling (i.e. from 35 to 25 °C) is achieved by using chilled water in the secondary cooling circuit.
 A chilled water supply is required from the plant or else an independent chiller package can be considered for this purpose along with SWAS.

 The sampling system can be an 'open-frame free standing' type design or a fully or partially closed design, depending on the choice of the user, the environment it is supposed to operate in & the criticality of operation.